nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 In this section, we will be explaining our commands.
 Before proceeding, we will need to explain how our commands are structured!

-All commands are structured in the same manner.
 As seen in the image below, a command begins with a command word.
 If the command requires more information, it can be provided through flags and parameters.
 All flags begin with a hyphen, and any information for that flag is provided directly after, as a parameter.

 ![Command Structure](images/user-guide/AnnotatedCommand.png)